 The term ‘Partner’ is used to refer to a member of Michael Letch & Partners LLP.
 A list of members is open to inspection at our registered office at 146 High Street, Billericay, Essex, CM12 9DF.

-Michael Letch & Partners LLP is registered to carry out audits in the UK by the Association of Chartered Certified Accountants.
+Michael Letch & Partners LLP is registered as auditors in the United Kingdom by the Association of Chartered Certified Accountants